-The Shetland Sheepdog is an extremely intelligent, energetic breed that’s easy to train, which is why they are world-class competitors in agility, herding, and obedience—and their loyal, intuitive nature means they also excel as therapy dogs.
+The Shetland Sheepdog is an extremely intelligent, energetic breed that’s easy to train, which is why they are world-class competitors in agility, herding, and obedience.
+Their loyal, intuitive nature means they also excel as therapy dogs.
 Because of their playful, affectionate nature—and tendency to be wary of strangers—this breed makes an excellent family watchdog.
-While the Sheltie still excels at herding, today this vocal breed is more often seen as a farm dog and family pet or companion dog thanks to both its beauty and kindness.
+While the Sheltie still excels at herding, today this vocal breed is more often seen as a farm dog and family pet or companion dog, thanks to both its beauty and kindness.

 - Group: Herding Group

 - Coat and Color: Straight and harsh with a dense undercoat; Black, sable, and blue merle, with white markings

 |Tendency to Bark||High|

 Though these dogs may remind you of the famous TV Collie, Lassie, the Shetland Sheepdog is not actually a direct descendant of the Collie, unlike some other miniature breeds that resemble their larger relatives.
 Instead, the Sheltie is actually more closely related to the Scottish Collie and the King Charles Cavalier Spaniel.